-The Centre for Theoretical and Computational Chemistry (CTCC) is a Norwegian Centre of Excellence (CoE) shared between the Universities of Tromsø and Oslo, established by the Research Council of Norway for a 10-year period in 2007.
-Led by 10 principal scientists, the CTCC comprises about 60 members, in addition to visiting researchers from all over the world.
+The Centre for Theoretical and Computational Chemistry (CTCC) is a Centre of Excellence established by the Research Council of Norway in 2007.
+Having successfully completed its ten-year research programme in 2017, the CTCC is no longer operational.

 The research carried out by the CTCC covers a broad range of themes, with equal emphasis on theory and application projects.
 Quantum-chemistry methods development uses a broad range of techniques, including linear-scaling and periodic-boundary-condition methods, multiwavelet basis functions, and subsystem optimization.
 Application projects cover transition-metal chemistry, homogeneous and heterogeneous catalysis, bioinorganic chemistry, photochemistry, gas-phase chemistry, and reaction dynamics.
 Several projects are closely coupled with ongoing experimental work at the two universities.

 CTCC had a generous visitor program, which is no longer operational.
 Besides appointing PhD students and postdocs, the CTCC also hosted visiting students and scientists for varying periods.